Leedlime Leedlime

 Buying considerations

-• Current public pricing is summarized as Free, Power $14.17/month annual, Ultra $58.33/month annual, but vendor packaging can change and should be verified before purchase.
+• Current pricing is Free, Power $14.17/month annual, Ultra $58.33/month annual, but it can change and should be verified before purchase.

 • F5Bot is less compelling if integration flexibility is important to your GTM stack.